Kursi, Sea of Galilee

-Kursi (Κυρσοί, כורסי, الكرسي) is an archaeological site in the Golan Heights containing the ruins of a Byzantine monastery and identified by tradition as the site of Jesus' "Miracle of the Swine".
+Kursi (Κυρσοί, الكرسي, כורסי) is an archaeological site in the Israeli-occupied Golan Heights of Syria.
+The site contains the remains of a Byzantine monastery and is traditionally identified as the location of Jesus' "Miracle of the Swine".
 Part of the archaeological site is now an Israeli national park.
 Kursi takes its name from the Talmudic site.
 A marble slab with Aramaic text discovered in December 2015 seems to indicate that the settlement had, as of c.
 500 CE, a Jewish or Judeo-Christian population.

 Location

 The site is located near the eastern shore of the Sea of Galilee on the bank of a wadi, Nahal Samakh, descending from the Golan Heights.

 Christian significance

 The church seen from the paved street leading up to it.

-Kursi has been identified by tradition as the site of the "Miracle of the Swine", where Jesus healed one or two men possessed by demons by driving these into a herd of pigs (Mark 5:1–20, Matthew 8:28–34, Luke 8:26–39).
+Kursi has been identified by tradition as the site of the "Miracle of the Swine", where Jesus healed a man possessed by demons by driving the demons into a herd of pigs.
+The pigs then ran into the lake and were drowned (Mark 5:1–20, Matthew 8:28–34, Luke 8:26–39).
 The details differ somewhat in the three Synoptic Gospels dealing with the episode, and again some more in various ancient manuscripts of those same gospels.
 The events take place in the land of either the Gerasenes, Gadarenes or Gergesenes (Mark 5:1, Matthew 8:28, Luke 8:26).
 Exorcised was either one man as per Mark and Luke, or two as per Matthew.